MSDOToolz/ASenD3D/README.md

 # ASenD3D

-ASenD3D (Adjoint-based Sensitivity and Design in 3D) is a tool for performing finite element analysis of structural systems and computing sensitivities of structural objectives to design parameters/variables using the adjoint method.
-High-efficiency, high-fidelity gradient-based optimization and uncertainty quantification in structural design are the primary intended applications, but the package functions as a general open-source finite element analysis tool.
-Capabilities include analysis of elastic and thermal response of 3D solid, shell and beam structures under loading, as well as modal analysis for natural frequency and buckling problems.
+ASenD3D (Adjoint-based Sensitivity and Design in 3D) is a tool for performing finite element analysis of physical systems and computing sensitivities of objectives to design parameters/variables using the adjoint method.
+High-efficiency, high-fidelity gradient-based optimization and uncertainty quantification in multidisciplinary design are the primary intended applications, but the package functions as a general open-source finite element analysis tool.
+Capabilities include analysis of elastic, diffusive and thermal response of 3D solid, shell and beam structures under loading, as well as modal analysis for natural frequency and buckling problems.

 Originally created at the University of Wyoming under government-funded research projects and formerly known as AStrO (Adjoint-based Structural Optimizer), ASenD3D continues to expand, with recent efforts in improving efficiency and usability of interface.
 A python-based interface provides easy-to-use tools for model/input generation, job submission to the core solver, post-processing and visualization.
 It also facilitates integration with other packages such as optimizers.